cyevgeniy/gemini_http/README.md

 ### Proxy

-If you want to use proxy, set is with command:
+If you want to use proxy, set it with command:

 ```bash
 export HTTP_PROXY="http://proxyIp:proxyPort"